-- Reinforce the affinity between Swedes and Norwegians and enhance mutual knowledge about each country's society, language and culture through various forms of activities. - Be a natural meeting place and a well-used forum for debate on culture and society in Sweden and Norway.
-Voksenåsen is therefore to host a high share of its events in partnership with public authorities and organisations in Norway and Sweden and offer a varied programme. - Offer a competitive residential environment and perform well in competition with similar facilities in the Oslo area and also achieve good profitability while maintaining respect for Voksenåsen's fundamental purpose.
+- · conduct various kinds of activities. - · reinforce the affinity between Swedes and Norwegians and enhance mutual knowledge about each country's society, language and culture. - be a natural meeting place and a well-used forum for debate on culture and society in Sweden and Norway.
+Voksenåsen is therefore to host a high share of its events in partnership with public authorities and organisations in Norway and Sweden and offer a varied programme. - offer a competitive residential environment and perform well in competition with similar facilities in the Oslo area and also achieve good profitability while maintaining respect for Voksenåsen's fundamental purpose.

 Tracking of the public policy assignment: Its programme activities include themes relevant to both countries, with extensive collaboration between various organisations and institutions in both Norway and Sweden.
-In 2019 work has continued to live up to the vision of being an arena for the most important Nordic conversations.
+In 2020 work continued, despite the prevailing circumstances, to live up to the vision of being an arena for the most important Nordic conversations.
 Other important areas given priority are: history, truth and politics, Voksenåsen's stage and courses in language and music.